D

 dissimulation (noun)

 Concealment of one’s thoughts, feelings, or character; pretense.
-(OD)
+(NOA)

 dissimulate (verb): To hide under a false appearance.
 (MW)